-Kyle (Wilson) and Peter (Helms) are twin brothers who discover after their mother's wedding that their father wasn't who she claimed it was.
+Kyle (Owen Wilson) and Peter (Ed Helms) are twin brothers who discover after their mother's wedding that their father wasn't who she claimed it was.
 They set out on "Operation Who's Your Daddy" to find their father, but it is no easy task, considering that their mother really got around back in the day.

 This movie contains examples of:

-- As Himself: Football player Terry Bradshaw as the first potential father.
+- As Himself: National Football League quarterback Terry Bradshaw as the first potential father.

 - Con Man: Roland claims that he has a side gig as a repossession agent.
 He's actually just a thief.